Nirou Moharekeh Qazvin F.C.

-Nirou Moharekeh Qazvin Football Club is an Iranian football club based in Qazvin, Iran.
+Nirou Moharekeh Qazvin Football Club was an Iranian football club based in Qazvin, Iran.
 They play in the Iran Football's 2nd Division.
-The team is sponsored by Nirou Moharekeh Iran Co.
-(NMI) who have a factory in Qazvin, the team is heavily supported by the people of Qazvin as it is the city's best club.
+The team was sponsored by Nirou Moharekeh Iran Co.
+(NMI) who have a factory in Qazvin.
+The team was heavily supported by the people of Qazvin as it was the city's best club.

 They were relegated to Iran Football's 2nd Division in the 2003–2004 season, in which they only won 5 games out of 30.
+They dissolved in 2009.

 Season-by-season

 The table below chronicles the achievements of Nirou Moharekeh Qazvin in various competitions since 2002.